-- (i) a qualification under Article 22 which provides that in granting or denying relief under Articles 19 or 21, or in modifying or terminating relief under paragraph 3 of Article 22 or Article 20(6), the Singapore court must be satisfied that the interests of the creditors and other interested persons, including if appropriate the debtor, are adequately protected; and - a qualification under Article 1(3), which provides that the Singapore court (ii) must not grant any relief, or modify any relief already granted, or provide any cooperation or coordination, if such relief or modified relief or cooperation or coordination would, in the case of a proceeding under Singapore insolvency law, be prohibited by the Companies Act or certain other written law.
+- a qualification under Article 22 which provides that in granting or denying relief under Articles 19 or 21, or in modifying or terminating relief under paragraph 3 of Article 22 or Article 20(6), the Singapore court must be satisfied that the interests of the creditors and other interested persons, including if appropriate the debtor, are adequately protected; and - (ii) a qualification under Article 1(3), which provides that the Singapore court must not grant any relief, or modify any relief already granted, or provide any cooperation or coordination, if such relief or modified relief or cooperation or coordination would, in the case of a proceeding under Singapore insolvency law, be prohibited by the Companies Act or certain other written law.
 While it has not been established whether "prohibited" includes situations where transactions or arrangements are simply carved-out from the scope of a moratorium (as opposed to an express prohibition against the imposition of a moratorium), we believe that the better view is courts should not be able to grant relief under the Model Law that impinges on the subject of carve-outs.
 Firstly, Articles 19 and 21 refer specifically to additional relief that may be available to a Singapore insolvency officeholder, including any relief provided under Section 227D(4) of the Companies Act.
 The transaction level carve-outs described in Appendix D are made specifically with respect to Section 227D(4), and we believe the better view is that the carve-outs are similarly intended to apply to the relief granted under the Model Law.
 Secondly, from a policy perspective, this is consistent with the view taken by the Ministry of Law ("MinLaw"), which stated in its response to feedback received from the consultation on the Draft Companies (Amendment) Bill 2017, dated 27 February 2017, that "the exclusion of prescribed transactions from the moratorium addresses a further concern that set-off and netting rights should be preserved under the [Model Law].
 Under the Model Law, a Singapore court may not grant relief or co-operation that is contrary to the provisions of the Companies Act.
 Since certain prescribed arrangements, including set-off and netting arrangements, are excluded from the moratorium under the Companies Act, the enforcement of these arrangements may not be restrained under the Model Law."

-Consistent with this, in a note released by the Senior Minister of State for Law and Finance Ms Indranee Rajah, SC, titled "Enhancing Singapore as an International Debt Restructuring Centre for Asia and Beyond"20, the Minister discussed the carve outs, and stated that:
+Consistent with this, in a note released by the Senior Minister of State for Law and Finance Ms Indranee Rajah, SC, titled "Enhancing Singapore as an International Debt Restructuring Centre for Asia and Beyond"22, the Minister discussed the carve outs, and stated that:

 "There are also carve outs for certain arrangements, such as derivative transactions in relation to closeout netting.
-While the exercise of netting and set-off rights under these contracts are not affected by the moratoriums, this carve out ensures that rights under financial advisers, licensed trust companies, designated payment system operators, approved holders of widely accepted stored value facilities, designated payment system operators, and trustee managers of business trusts.
+While the exercise of netting and set-off rights under these contracts are not affected by the moratoria, this carve out ensures that rights under surrounding security interest arrangements are not affected by the moratoria."